 Based on INFO 225, Australian laws apply where the crypto asset is promoted or sold in Australia, including from offshore.
-As such, the use of offshore or decentralized structures does not mean that Australian laws do not apply or can be ignored and encourages entities to build their products and services in a way that complies with the intention of the laws in place to safeguard consumers and the integrity of financial markets in Australia.
+As such, the use of offshore or decentralized structures does not obviate the application of Australian laws, and encourages entities to design their products and services in a way that complies with the spirit of the laws in place to safeguard consumers and the integrity of financial markets in Australia.

-Furthermore, INFO 225 provides that it is incumbent on issuers to determine if issuing the crypto asset falls within the definition of a 'financial product' under the Corporations Act and if so, the need to hold an AFSL or to obtain authorization will apply and the product will be regulated by ASIC, failure to do so may trigger legal action from ASIC against those companies without AFSL or authorization.
+Furthermore, INFO 225 provides that it is incumbent on issuers to determine whether their crypto asset issuance falls within the definition of a 'financial product' under the Corporations Act and therefore requires the holding of an AFS Licence or other ASIC authorization to be obtained.
+Failure to do so may trigger legal action from ASIC against those issuers without a required AFSL or authorization.

-Whether a crypto asset is considered a financial product depends on its use, as primarily defined in section 763A of the Corporations Act.
+Currently, whether a crypto asset is considered a financial product depends on its use, which is principally defined in section 763A of the Corporations Act.
+Broadly, a financial product is a facility through which a person makes a financial investment, manages a financial risk, or makes non-cash payments.